shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 Do not copy and paste content from other sources unless it is a limited quotation with the source cited.
 Typically it is better to rephrase relevant information in your own words or link out to the other source.

-## Promising features in future versions

-Do not promise to deliver features in a future release.
-For example, avoid phrases like, "Support for this feature is planned."

-We cannot guarantee future feature work, and promises like these can raise legal issues.
-Instead, say that an issue exists.
-For example:

-- Support for improvements is proposed in `[issue <issue_number>](https://link-to-issue)`.
-- You cannot do this thing, but `[issue 12345](https://link-to-issue)` proposes to change this behavior.

-You can say that we plan to remove a feature.

-If you must document a future feature, use the [disclaimer](#disclaimer).

 ## Products and features